kelu124/murgen-dev-kit/ReadMe.md

 ### Find your way in the folders

  	murgen-dev-kit/				main repo
  	|-- hardware				hardware information on electronics and mecanics
  	|-- software				code to acquire, process and store ultrasound data
  	`-- worklogs				logs froms the lab: our path to a working ultrasound device

 * You will find the CHANGES.TXT, CONTRIB.TXT and LICENSE.TXT at the root.
-* Schematics are in the ***harware\Altium\Schematics\PDF*** folder
+* Schematics are in the ***hardware\Altium\Schematics\PDF*** folder
-* Gerbers in in the ***harware\Gerbers*** folder of course
+* Gerbers in in the ***hardware\Gerbers*** folder of course
 * Code for the acquisition using bitscope (at first ;) ) is in ***software/***.